hulkco/beaconstac.github.io/docs/tutorials/segment-customers-to-target-campaigns.md

 ---
 ## How to segment customers to target campaigns

+In this tutorial video, learn how to segment your customers by gender, time of day and more using 'Custom Attributes' in the Beaconstac platform.

 <iframe style="margin:auto;" width="560" height="315" src="https://www.youtube.com/embed/_IRzIhQBeN0" frameborder="0" allowfullscreen></iframe>

 Beacons and beacon-enabled apps allow you to naturally target people present in a certain area, like a store or an airport or a museum.
 But what if you want to further segment the users for targeted messaging?